Participants in Operation Enduring Freedom: Lithuania

 40 Special Forces AITVARAS troops, from November 2002 to 2004.
-After 2005 Lithuania has deployed up to 268 soldiers.
+After 2005 Lithuania deployed up to 268 soldiers.
 Most of them were deployed in PRT Chaghcharan.

-Lithuanian special forces were involved in Special Reconnaissance missions, since 2006 they have been in action in southern Afghanistan with British forces.
+Lithuanian special forces were involved in Special Reconnaissance missions, from 2006 they were in action in southern Afghanistan with British forces.

 North Macedonia

 North Macedonia had 244 troops in Afghanistan.

 Malaysia

 Malaysia provided use of its airspace and logistical support.

 Montenegro

 Montenegro was scheduled to deploy 40 soldiers, a three-member medical team, and two officers under German command to Afghanistan in 2010.

 Netherlands

 The Netherlands deployed 165 KCT operators backed up by four Dutch Chinooks in 2005 under the direct command of OEF-A. In 2006 under ISAF mandate, the KCT deployed to Tarinkot in Uruzgan Province to work alongside Australian forces, the KCT conducted long-range reconnaissance and specialist intelligence gathering for both the Dutch Battle Group and ISAF SOF command.

 The Netherlands helped in 2006 included a build, fight and air support mission in Afghanistan with 2100 soldiers.
 In 2010 all Netherlands troops returned home and a few months later they began a police training mission with the Marechaussee and the Task Force.
 The Netherlands troops were members of the ISAF.